Covering Codes, List-Decodable Codes and Strong Singleton-Like Bounds in the Sum-Rank Metric: Introduction

 {\bf Definition 1.1.} {\em A sum-rank code ${\bf C} \subset {\bf F}_q^{(n_1,m_1), \ldots,(n_t,m_t)}$ is a subset in the finite metric space ${\bf F}_q^{(n_1,m_1), \ldots,(n_t,m_t)}$.
 Its minimum sum-rank distance is defined by The rate of this code is $R_{sr}=\frac{log_q |{\bf C}|}{\Sigma_{i=1}^t n_im_i}$.
 The relative distance is $\delta_{sr}=\frac{d_{sr}}{N}$.}\\

 The following several special cases of parameters are important.
 When $t=1$, this is the rank-metric code case.
 When $n=1$, this is the Hamming error-correcting code case.
 Hence the sum-rank metric is a generalization and combination of the Hamming metric and the rank-metric.
 The basic goal of coding in the finite metric space ${\bf F}_q^{(n_1,m_1), \ldots, (n_t,m_t)}$ endowed with the sum-rank metric is to construct sum-rank codes with large sizes and large minimum sum-rank distances.
-For some basic upper bounds we refer to \cite[Section III \& IV]{BGR}.\\
+For some basic upper bounds we refer to \cite[Section III \& IV]{BGR}.
+We denote the maximal possible size of sum-rank codes over ${\bf F}_q$ with the minimum sum-rank distance $d$ by ${\bf A}_q({\bf n}, {\bf m}, d)$ as in \cite{AKR}.\\

 The Singleton-like bound for the sum-rank codes was proved in \cite{MK,BGR}.
 The general form Theorem III.2 in \cite{BGR} is as follows.
 Let the minimum sum-rank distance $d$ can be written uniquely as the form $d_{sr}=\Sigma_{i=1}^{j-1} n_i+\delta+1$ where $0 \leq \delta \leq n_j-1$, then The code attaining this bound is called maximal sum-rank distance (MSRD) code.
 When $m_1=\cdots=m_t=m$ this bound is of the form When $t=1$, it degenerates to the Singleton bound in the rank-metric.
 When $n_i=m_i=1$, for $i=1, \ldots, t$, it degenerates to the original Singleton bound for the Hamming metric codes, see \cite{Singleton}.\\